kobus-v-schoor/entelect-2020/README.md

   and run multiple games/game-engines concurrently which made optimization a lot easier and faster.
 I used a GCP VM with my free credits to run most of my optimizations.
-* The tools folder includes a stats module which which I used to pull detailed stats from a game's logs which I used in optimization
+* The tools folder includes a stats module which I used to pull detailed stats from a game's logs which I used in optimization
 * In the tools there is an improved version of my public visualizer that added a bunch of features (stepping through the race, skipping to rounds, etc.) which helped me immensely during development